 The Foreign Investment and National Security Act of 2007 and the Exon-Florio Amendment to the Omnibus Trade and Competitiveness Act of 1988 authorise the President of the United States or his designee to investigate and stop transactions, such as tender offers and mergers, which could result in foreign control of persons engaged in U.S. commerce, if such control threatens to impair U.S. national security.
 Any transaction that would result in foreign persons obtaining control of "critical infrastructure" or critical technology assets is statutorily deemed to affect national security.
 Additionally, any entity controlled by a foreign government is subject to heightened scrutiny.
 CFIUS is authorised to conduct reviews and investigations of potential transactions.
+CFIUS may also investigate whether a prospective foreign acquirer has had dealings with a sanctioned country or entity, and whether products, technology or funds from an acquired U.S. business might be transferred to the sanctioned country as a result of the acquisition.
 Review of a transaction is commenced either by voluntary notice sent by the acquiring company, or by an agency notice if the U.S. government has reason to believe that the acquisition may have an adverse impact on U.S. national security.
 Upon filing of a notice of the transaction by the acquiring company, CFIUS must complete a preliminary review within 30 days, and determine whether an additional 45-day investigation is necessary.
 The matter is then referred to the President of the United States, who has 15 days to determine, on the recommendation of CFIUS, whether the transaction poses a risk to U.S. national security.
 Failure to file a CFIUS notice can result in the United States government requiring that the transaction be unwound.

 In recent years, we have seen increasingly rigorous scrutiny of transactions by CFIUS, with CFIUS requiring investigations in a greater percentage of transactions following the preliminary 30-day review period.
 Transactions in the technology and telecommunications sectors have received particular attention from CFIUS, reflecting heightened concerns arising out of transactions involving targets with access to classified government information.
-In addition, in an increasing number of transactions, CFIUS has required the parties to enter into mitigation agreements to address national security concerns identified during the review process.